 Dear _______________

-As a friend of public education, I know you share my concern about the current situation in our and state.
+As a friend of public education, I know you share my concern about the current situation in our county and state.
 We are 48th in the country in per pupil spending and 46th in teacher pay.

 We need to act now and we need your voice.

-Join me, and other Public School Friends, in persuading our county commissioners state legislators to fully fund the Charlotte- Mecklenburg school budget for fiscal year 2014-15.
-That budget, created with unprecedented input from the public includes a pay raise for CMS , more money for personalized learning, well-funded social and emotional support staff and services, and teacher training for early literacy.
+Join me, and other Public School Friends, in persuading our county commissioners and state legislators to fully fund the Charlotte- Mecklenburg school budget for fiscal year 2014-15.
+That budget, created with unprecedented input from the public, includes a pay raise for CMS teachers, more money for personalized learning, well-funded social and emotional support staff and services, and teacher training for early literacy.

 By May 20, please take one minute, three minutes or five minutes to let our elected leaders know you care about quality public education in Mecklenburg County and have great respect for the teaching profession.